censusreporter/census-postgres-scripts/README.md

     git clone https://github.com/censusreporter/census-postgres.git
     cd census-postgres-scripts

 With this stuff set up we can use the scripts I wrote to download the data from the Census Bureau in a relatively consistent manner.
 It probably makes sense to run at least some of these in parallel across several screen sessions.
-If a recent ACS release doesn't show up on this list, [go here]() to create one for the new release before continuing.
+If a recent ACS release doesn't show up on this list, follow the [new release checklist](#new-acs-release-actions) to create one for the new release before continuing.

     ./02_download_acs_2007_1yr.sh
     ./02_download_acs_2007_3yr.sh